Asterius27/DevelBoard/README.md

 # DevelBoard
 Software Architecture Project.
+The application is structured in layers, it is divided in frontend (angular), backend (nodejs/express) and database (neo4j).
+The frontend only communicates with the backend, the backend communicates with the frontend and the database, and the database only communicates with the backend.
+The application will be built and deployed using docker and the three layers will run in three separate containers, which will communicate as described earlier.

+## Limitations
 This version of the application is still in beta so some features are limited and/or missing, below is a full list of the limitations and missing functionalities:

 - Edit Profile has not been implemented yet
 - Everyone can create a new challenge, whilst in the final version only admins can create new challenges